-Chairman Mao – Hundred Flowers and Anti-Rightist Movements Posted by sasha on Nov 18, 2013 in architecture and landscaping, Culture, festivals, government, Politics and Diplomacy
+Chairman Mao – Hundred Flowers and Anti-Rightist Movements Posted by sasha on Nov 18, 2013 in Culture

 In our last post about Chairman Mao, we talked about reforms during the early years of the PRC.
 From the get-go, Mao had big plans for the new China, as he announced major marriage and land reforms.
 He had launched China’s first Five Year Plan (1953-1958), which aimed to eliminate China’s dependence on the USSR for agriculture.
 Of course, not everyone agreed with him and his plans.
 As he is not known historically as a man who accepted much criticism, it may come as a shock to some to learn that Mao actually encouraged critics of himself and his policies for a brief time.
 Beginning in 1956, he started the Hundred Flowers Campaign (百花运动 – bǎi huā yùn dòng), which encouraged citizens to openly criticize the government.
 This name comes from a famous Chinese poem, which reads: